jclimix/jclimix/README.md

 - **Data**: Pandas, NumPy

 ### Future Plans
-- Incorporate advanced statistical models to enhance the ranking algorithm.
+- Incorporate more advanced stats to improve the ranking algorithm.
 - Add more interactive elements and visualizations.
-- Expand the dataset to include more players and seasons.
+- Allow users to easily save and share "list profiles" with others.

 ### Feedback
 Feel free to open issues or pull requests if you have suggestions for improvements or find any bugs.
 Your feedback is highly appreciated!